-- Multiple Policy Discounts – Home, car, and life insurance policies that are carried by the same insurance company will be given a discount on each policy.
+- Multiple Policy Discounts – Home, car, and life insurance policies that are carried by the same insurance company may be given a discount on each policy.

 - Low-mileage discount: Cars that are rarely driven are less expensive to insure because the risk of loss is lower.
 Usage information must be provided to the agent to leverage this discount.

 Applying for Auto Insurance

-Auto insurance is a necessary aspect of being a responsible driver, but appropriate coverage can be purchased without carrying unnecessary auto insurance.
+Auto insurance is a necessary aspect of being a responsible driver, but appropriate coverage can be purchased without carrying unnecessary coverage.
 Agents are required to include all information that is provided by the insurance applicant.